T

 Electronics

-Portugal uses Type F plugs (two round pins) and operates on a 230V/50Hz system.
+Portugal uses Type F plugs (two round pins).

 • Portable power bank

-Useful for long days out exploring without easy access to charging points.
+Useful for long days out exploring without easy access to charging outlets.

 Health & Safety